 - These pumps are useful in places where water sources are far away, fuel costs are high, or power is lacking.

 - Livestock watering is a common everyday use of solar water pumps.

-- Solar power water pumps are a good option for bringing water to rural areas like cabins or campgrounds.
+- Solar power water pumps are suitable for bringing water to rural areas like cabins or campgrounds.

 - Many people use solar drip irrigation for homes and gardens.
-This innovation has been around for many years, is cost-efficient, and there are many government subsidies and utility rewards to use it.
+This innovation has been around for many years, is cost-efficient, and there are many government subsidies and utility rewards for using it.

 Solar Pump Options

 There are many different solar pump options.
 Listed below are what I think are currently your best options to purchase online.

 In addition to the options below, RPS is a good option for solar pumps.

 Jenenseries makes a perfect stainless pump with good reviews.
 You can support the pump with batteries when there is no sun, and it has a water protection sensor that shuts it off if there is no water available.
 Note that the pump is 3″, so you will need larger PVC piping due to attachments on the pump.

 Features/Includes: Stainless steel deep well submersible pump, battery supported, but battery not included, intelligent water shortage sensor, NSK bearing with magnet brushless synchronous motor, MPPT technology, LED display, 7.9 gallons per minute, MPPT controller, float switch, spare screw, accessory kit, users manual.